RETURN-project/makeDataCube/README.md

 #### Install using a Singularity image

-If you are more comfortable with Singularity, an image can be generated with [`inst/singularity/full.def`](/inst/singularity/full.def).
+If you are more comfortable with Singularity, we pushed [an image](https://cloud.sylabs.io/library/returnproject/default/makedatacube) to Singularity Cloud Services.

+`singularity pull --arch amd64 library://returnproject/default/makedatacube:v1 `

+to obtain it.

+The corresponding `.def` file is available in [`inst/singularity/full.def`](/inst/singularity/full.def).

 ### Credentials